 Identifying how to convert your traffic

 There are a few ways to get an interested consumer to take the plunge and give you their email address.
-But popups give your visitors a quick and easy opportunity to opt-in to your list.
+But popups give visitors a quick and easy opportunity to opt-in to your list.

 If you cringed at the word popup, you’re not alone.

-At the end of the day, what really matters is that you find what works for your audience.
+What really matters is that you find what works for your audience.

 Targeting your audience segments